Interested in starting a Quest Club?

 The Quest Clubs Facebook page - stay up to date on the most current Quest Clubs news.

-The Frontier Girls and Quest Clubs Facebook Group - Communicate with other leaders and parents to get ideas and support.
+The Quest Clubs Forum Facebook Group - Communicate with other leaders and parents to get ideas and support.

 3. Find a leader, an assistant leader and enough volunteers to run your club.
 We recommend one adult present at each meeting for every eight kids up to age 12 and one adult for every ten kids ages 12 and over.
 Regardless of the size of your club, you must always have at least two adults in attendance at any activity and at least one should be a trained leader.

 4. Have all leaders and volunteers read through the leader handbook and familiarize themselves with our website.